hasura/ndc-prometheus/README.md

 #### Unix timestamp's unit

-If you use integer values for duration and timestamp fields the connector will transform them with this unix timestamp unit.
+If you use integer values for duration and timestamp fields, the connector will transform them with this unix timestamp unit.
 Accept second (`s`) and millisecond (`ms`).
-The default unit is second.
+The default unit is seconds.

 #### Response Format

-These settings specify the format of response timestamp and value.
+These settings specify the format of the response timestamp and value.

 ## PromptQL Mode (experiment)